zach-koors/zach-koors/README.md

 - 👋 Hi, I’m @zach-koors
-- 👀 I’m interested in music, coffee, food, full stack development (Java for backend)
+- 👀 For work, I'm an engineer at Nationwide Insurance, and I'm interested in software supply chain security, cloud architecture, and DevOps.
+Outside of work, I’m interested in music, coffee, and premier league (Arsenal).
-- 🌱 I’m currently learning software development via 14-week coding bootcamp (Tech Elevator); creating dynamic web-based software systems using the Java programming language
+- 🌱 I’m currently gaining experience in Kubernetes, DevOps, and Information Risk Management.
 - 💞️ What are you making?
 I'd love to learn about your projects and possibly collaborate on something!
 - 📫 How to reach me -> koorsz@gmail.com